funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`False`

-    **Description:** Enable / Disable the generation of the plain list of element sorted by statuses.
+    **Description:** Enable / Disable the generation of the plain list of elements sorted by statuses.

 :code:`psl_db`
 --------------